fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/02_encapsulation.md

 <div class="note pro-tip">
 In practically all scenarios, all member variables should be private.

-Functions which are part of the class interface (how it is used from the outside) should be public.
+Functions which are part of the class interface (how it is supposed to be used from the outside) should be public.

-Functions which are only internal logic of the class (often helper functions to avoid code duplication) should be private.
+Functions which are only internal logic of the class (often helper functions to avoid code duplication, not intended to be used in main code) should be protected/private.
 </div>

 Applying the above recommendation to the rectangle class: